-Norma shares her rollercoaster Cancer treatment journey that’s left her wiser and more disciplined than before.
+Norma shares her rollercoaster cancer treatment journey - one that's left her wise, healthier, more disciplined and appreciative of life than ever before.

 For Norma Moller, a 42-year-old psychologist and mother of two, life was rolling along happily, until one day in 2010 when she went for a cautionary health check-up.
 A sonar picked up something her mammogram had missed – an irregularity in her breast – and a needle biopsy showed it to be cancer.